 Every home-cooked meal is freshly prepared each day.
 What’s more, all the fruit and vegetables we serve are grown by, or sourced from, a local business.

-Each day starts with a good breakfast, including a cooked option, served at a time that suits your loved one.
+Each day starts with a good breakfast, including a cooked option, served at a time that suits you.
 During the day there’s a main meal and a lighter meal – with the main meal often served in the evening.
 This three-course meal includes at least two hot main course choices plus plenty of vegetables and a hot pudding.
-To ensure we cater to every individual need and appetite, our kitchenettes and food stations around the home are well-stocked with snacks and drinks, so your loved one can help themselves to anything they like when hunger pangs strike, day or night.
+To ensure we cater to every individual need and appetite, our kitchenettes and food stations around the home are well-stocked with snacks and drinks, so residents can help themselves to anything they like when hunger pangs strike, day or night.
+Learn more about how we personalise meals to tailor to residents needs.

 Our chefs change menus seasonally and the menus operate on a three-week rotation.
 There are always classic dishes, such as fish and chips and roast dinners, as well as more exotic options.
-There’s always plenty to go around, and your loved one is welcome to seconds (or even thirds) if they wish.
+There’s always plenty to go around, and residents are always welcome to seconds (or even thirds) if they wish.
 Why not take a look at some sample menus.

 As we get older it can become harder to get the right nutrition and hydration.
 Loss of appetite, changes in taste and even a difficulty in swallowing (dysphagia) can create challenges.
 All our chefs follow the International Dysphagia Diet Standardisation Initiative to ensure consistent quality and safety standards.